Tillakaratne Dilshan: Later career

 Dilshan played almost all his international matches as a middle-order all-round batsman during his early years.
 However, by 2007, he was selected to open the batting with Sanath Jayasuriya in ODI game against India, where he started to showcase himself as an attacking and threatening opening batsman.
 Since 2007, his strokeplay has included a host of aggressive strokes which has allowed him to dominate the ODI arena on many occasions.
 Until retirement, he slotted as the permanent opening batsman for Sri Lanka, as well as operating as a handy right-arm off-break bowler in both ODI and T20I matches.

 Dilshan is credited for the creation of the Dilscoop, which he stumbled upon and then perfected, during the Indian Premier League 2009 tournament.
 His innovative stroke play is acknowledged by many commentators and pundits thereby earning the recognition of being known as one of the most aggressive batsmen of all time.
 Apart from his Dilscoop, Dilshan is a prolific player of width possessing the ability to hit nearly any delivery pitched outside the off-stump for runs, and has perfected a lethal cover drive against pace bowlers.

 2011 Cricket World Cup

 Dilshan was the top run scorer in the 2011 Cricket World Cup.
 He scored 500 runs from nine One Day international innings with the best score of 144 runs against Zimbabwe.
 In the quarter-final against England, Dilshan along with Upul Tharanga, stood double hundred partnerships for the first wicket.
 This stands as the best ever chasing in a quarterfinal in a World Cup game.
 He scored two centuries, two half-centuries, 61 boundaries, and four sixes during the tournament which ended at the Wankhede Stadium in Mumbai, India, in April 2011.

-He was named in the 'Team of the Tournament' for the 2011 World Cup by the ICC and Cricinfo.
+He was named in the 'Team of the Tournament' for the 2011 World Cup by the ICC and ESPNcricinfo.